fl4p/fugu-mppt-doc/README.md

 After flashing is complete reset the device, and it should start output logs on the serial port (at 115200 baud)

 Alternatively to the Web Flasher, you can download the firmware code and open it in Arduino IDE.
 There you can build & flash it on the ESP32.
-See instructions here: https://www.instructables.com/DIY-1kW-MPPT-Solar-Charge-Controller/
+See [instructions here]( https://www.instructables.com/DIY-1kW-MPPT-Solar-Charge-Controller/).

 # 1. Functional Test
 Equipment: